 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-Bnpi; brain-specific Na(+)-dependent inorganic phosphate cotransporter; brain-specific Na-dependent inorganic phosphate cotransporter; solute carrier family 17 (sodium-dependent inorganic phosphate cotransporter), member 7; solute carrier family 17 (vesicular glutamate transporter), member 7; solute carrier family 17 member 7; vesicular glutamate transporter 1; VGlU1
+Protein Aliases: Bnpi; Brain-specific Na(+)-dependent inorganic phosphate cotransporter; brain-specific Na-dependent inorganic phosphate cotransporter; solute carrier family 17 (sodium-dependent inorganic phosphate cotransporter), member 7; solute carrier family 17 (vesicular glutamate transporter), member 7; Solute carrier family 17 member 7; Vesicular glutamate transporter 1; VGlU1